ReillyBova/poisson/README.md

 ```

 #### Explanation
 First monochromatic cloning converts the source image to greyscale through luminance, and it then applies Poisson cloning on using the black and white source image.
-This is useful when the chromacity of the cloned region needs to remain relatively constant, as the default (polychromatic) poisson cloning will allow for changes in color within the cloned region that are somewhat independent of the destination's border constraints.
+This is useful when the chromacity of the cloned region needs to remain relatively constant, as the default (polychromatic) Poisson cloning will allow for changes in color within the cloned region that are somewhat independent of the destination's border constraints.

 #### Results